abbeygirl/nzedb/FAQ's.md

 Q: How do I move from page to page in tmux? (i.e. 0 - monitor, 1 - utils, 2 - post, 3 - optimize, 4 - bash)
 A: ctrl-a followed by the number ctrl-a 1, ctrl-a 2 etc... or ctrl-a n and ctrl-a p ('n' for next, 'p' previous)

+Q: How do I show the USP settings in powerline?
+A: add the following line to tmux.sh
+"uspsetting 229 0/"

 ************************************************

 Please do not open issues on github if the question is already asked.
 Take a few minutes to look at the titles of other issues.